jailanalharbi/COM2022/README.md

 ## Testing with multiple clients
-Run the client file multiple times (careful: there's a limit on the number of clients allowed)
+Run the client file multiple times in different termials (careful: there's a limit on the number of clients allowed)

 ## Testing on different machines
  In the client.py file, replace `(host_ip = '0.0.0.0')` with the IP address of the recieiving machine.